Trixarian/NetherSX2-patch/README.md

 ```
 Credit: [TheKingFireS](https://github.com/TheKingFireS) + [BryanJacobs](https://github.com/BryanJacobs)

-And there you go, you should now have an updated and bug fixed copy of NetherSX2 on your phone!
+And there you go, you should now have an updated and bug fixed copy of NetherSX2 for your phone!

+## Using UniPatcher on Android
+1. Install UniPatcher from the Play Store, download the required AetherSX2 4248 apk and prefered xdelta file
+2. Start UniPatcher, tap the Patch file box and select the nethersx2.xdelta or nethersx2-oldui.xdelta file
+3. Tap the Rom file box and select the 15210-v1.5-4248.apk file
+4. Tap the Output file box and just tap save on the name it gives you (should be 15210-v1.5-4248 [patched].apk by default)
+5. Tap the red save icon at the bottom right.
+A "Patching complete" message should popup if it worked

+Now just install the 15210-v1.5-4248 [patched].apk file using your File Manager app (normally named Files or File Manager depending on your phone)

 ## Downloads
 ### Stable